 Your information will also be used for business operation purposes and be disclosed to Ambry Genetics’ business associates.

 Public health authorities and other government institutions may also receive access to your data.

 You may exercise your right to limit disclosure of your information by contacting Ambry Genetics.
-This includes permitting your family members or caretakers to access your results.
+This includes permitting your family members or other individuals responsible for the patient care to access your results.

 In the News

 Ambry Genetics had been involved in a lawsuit with Myriad Genetics as it became one of the companies sued for infringement of a patented gene test.
 The lawsuit was settled in 2015.